amath574w2015/am574-group06/README.md

+# am574-group06

-# Comparison of Two Second Order Traffic Flow Models
+Title: A Comparison of Two Second Order Traffic Flow Models

 Abstract:
 While the Lighthill-Whitham-Richards traffic flow model behaves well macroscopically, it does not accurately describe how vehicles travel through shocks.
 We compare two second order models, the Payne-Whitman model and the Aw-Rascle model, that attempt to improve the first order LWR model.
 Specifically, we demonstrate that the PW model's representation of traffic as a fluid ignores the anisotropic nature of cars, which leads to unrealistic results.
 Next we consider the AR model, which utilizes a convective derivative to resolve the problem of negative velocities present in the PW model.